MicrosoftDocs/entra-docs/docs/identity-platform/msal-shared-devices.md

 - A User signs out of a Shared Device Mode supported application (Line of business, third-party launcher, or Microsoft app) on an Android or iOS/iPadOS device and is logged out of all SDM supported apps on the device.
 - If an admin sets up a Conditional Access policy with the grant that requires devices to be enrolled in mobile device management (MDM) and compliant, the user can only sign in to an SDM-supported application if the device is compliant.

+>[!Note]
-**Note:** If a user signs into an application that doesn't support shared device mode, they don't receive the benefits of single sign-on and single sign out.
+> If a user signs into an application that doesn't support shared device mode, they don't receive the benefits of single sign-on and single sign out.

 ## Roles of admins and developers in implementing Shared Device Mode